twajp/gt7info/README.md

 # GT7 Used Car Info
-A website to check newly added GT7 used cars per date.
+A website to check recently added GT7 used cars for each date.
 Cars available only as used cars are highlighted in red.
 Cars with unknown year are highlighted in yellow.
 ## Links